CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Method

 \subsection{Training Strategy}

-Initial training is conducted using SD1.5 weights on a recognized text-to-image remote sensing dataset, aiming to develop a high-precision diffusion model for text-to-image generation that serves as the backbone of the ControlNet structure.
+Our CRS-Diff employs a two-stage training strategy to train the native Stable Diffusion (SD) architecture and the ControlNet architecture within its framework, respectively.
+Initial training is conducted using SD 1.5 weights on a text-to-image RS dataset, aiming to develop a high-precision diffusion model for text-to-image generation that serves as the backbone of the ControlNet structure.
 This foundation enables the model to accurately guide the denoising process, leveraging a combination of multiple conditions through joint training.
-For both local and global control conditions, individual conditions are omitted with an independent probability of 0.5, and all conditions with a joint probability of 0.1, in accordance with Classifier-free Guidance.
+For both text and image control conditions, individual conditions are omitted with an independent probability of 0.5, and all conditions with a joint probability of 0.1, in accordance with Classifier-free Guidance.
 The dropout probability of certain conditions will be adjusted during experiments based on performance.
-Each metadata element is treated as a distinct bootstrap condition, with single or multiple conditions being omitted at certain probabilities, enabling the model to learn a broader array of condition combinations.
+Each condition element is treated as a distinct bootstrap condition, with single or multiple conditions being omitted at certain probabilities, enabling the model to learn a broader array of condition combinations.